Ptival/galois/README.md

 * Because we only override `haskellPackages`, it is important that all packages use `haskellPackages.callPackage`, rather than `haskell.packages.${compiler}.callPackage`.
-We try and make this hard to avoid by not passing in the value of the `compiler` variable.
+We try and make this mistake easy to avoid by not passing the value of the `compiler` variable explicitly, but it is present in the configuration.

 * In order to make sure that the sharing is perfect, all packages are discouraged from manually passing arguments to `callPackage`.
 Instead, if an